Software Development Cost In Ahmedabad For Startups

 Lack of Scalability

 A product built for a small number of users may struggle when the user base grows.
 If the system architecture is not designed to scale, performance issues start appearing.
-Developers may then need to redesign large parts of the system.
 Proper scalability planning helps prevent expensive redevelopment later.

 Scaling poorly designed systems often requires major redevelopment.